 Psychoanalysis teaches us that we respond, often without realising it, to past experiences.

-Once you understand RST, you will be able to help yourself and others, no hypnosis skills are required, the questions that you ask with the scripts supplied will do the work for you.
+Once you understand RSFT, you will be able to help yourself and others.
+No hypnosis skills are required, although hypnosis will enhance the speed of change, the questions that you ask with the scripts supplied will do the work for you.

 After this RST weekend you will be able to help people straight away, as a RST therapist you will be able to change your life and help others to achieve fundamental change in a short period of time.

-There are no geographical limitations to helping clients with RST.
+There are no geographical limitations to helping clients with RSFT.

-RST can be enjoyed via Skype, Facetime, Messenger, I have worked with clients in America, France, Germany, Switzerland, Ireland and Wales and many locations in the UK.
+RSFT can be enjoyed via Skype, Facetime, Messenger, Zoom or Teams, I have worked with clients in America, France, Germany, Switzerland, Ireland and Wales and many locations in the UK.

-If you have a mission to help people, we would love you to join us on November 13th & 14th 2021.
+If you have a mission to help people, we would love you to join us on our Introduction To Hypnotherapy weekend.

-Email any questions to us, we will answer them all:
+Email any questions to us, we answer all emails:

 Neuro Plasticity Explained